Linear Algebra

 Creates two 2-D matrices with ndarray::arr2⮳ and sums them element-wise.

-Note the sum is computed as let sum = &a + &b.
+Note that the sum is computed as let sum = &a + &b.
 The & operator is used to avoid consuming a and b, making them available later for display.
 A new array is created containing their sum.

 use ndarray::arr2;